OpenHPS/openhps.org/docs/v1/dataobject.md

 Data objects represent the object or person that you are trying to determine a position for.
 It can also represent any other landmark or sensor that could have an absolute or relative position.

+A data object is considered a snapshot of a the current state and should not contain any temporary information.

 ## Creating data objects
 ```ts twoslash
 import { DataObject } from '@openhps/core';